react-native-community/cli/docs/autolinking.md

 ## Platform iOS

-The `Podfile` gets the package metadata from `react-native config` and:
+The [native_modules.rb](https://github.com/react-native-community/cli/blob/master/packages/platform-ios/native_modules.rb) script required by `Podfile` gets the package metadata from `react-native config` during install phase and:

 1. Adds dependencies via CocoaPods dev pods (using files from a local path).
 1. Adds build phase scripts to the App project’s build phase. (see examples below)

-This means that all libraries need to ship a Podspec in the root of their folder to work seamlessly.
-This references the native code that your library depends on, and notes any of its other native dependencies.
+This means that all libraries need to ship a Podspec either in the root of their folder or where the Xcode project is.
+Podspec references the native code that your library depends on.

 The implementation ensures that a library is imported only once.
 If you need to have a custom `pod` directive then include it above the `use_native_modules!` function.

-See the implementation of [native_modules.rb](https://github.com/react-native-community/cli/blob/master/packages/platform-ios/native_modules.rb).
+### Example

+See example usage in React Native template's [Podfile](https://github.com/facebook/react-native/blob/0.60-stable/template/ios/Podfile).

 ### Custom root (monorepos)